 Your request that your approved course of treatment be extended is also considered a concurrent care claim.
 If your request for an extension of your course of treatment is an urgent care/emergency treatment claim, a decision regarding your request will be made as soon as possible, taking into account the medical circumstances.
-You will be notified of the decision (whether denial or not) no later than 24 hours after receipt of your claim, provided you submit the claim at least 24 hours prior to the expiration of the initial treatment period.
+You will be notified of the decision (whether denial or not) no later than 24 hours after receipt of your claim.